when should you replace your grow light bulbs

 Before making a purchase, growers must also take into account the technology of the grow light bulbs bunnings that they use.

-LED grow lights may also come with additional equipment and features such as heat sinks, dimmers, controllers, spectrum control, scheduling, etc.
+LED plant grow lights, such as Medicgrow NEO-780 may also come with additional equipment and features such as heat sinks, dimmers, controllers, grow LED full spectrum, scheduling, etc.

 Wondering how to tell if your grow light bulbs need replacing?
 Let's take a look at it in the next part.